Blaq Diamond: 2019–2020: Umuthi

-2021–present: Zulu Romance
+2021–2024: Zulu Romance

 In June 4, they released a single "Messiah" featuring Dumi Mkokstad.
 The song gained 3 million views on YouTube.

 At the 6th ceremony of All Africa Music Awards their song "Summer YoMuthi" received eight nominations including; Best Male Artist in Southern Africa, Artist of the Year in Africa; Song of the Year in Africa; Producer of the Year in Africa; Best Male Artiste in African Inspirational Music; Breakout Artiste of the Year; Best Artiste, Duo or Group in African Pop; Best African Duo, Group or Band.
 In October 29, their single "Italy" was released.

 In December 2021, the duo left Ambitiouz Entertainment.

 In early September 2022, they announced a single "Qoma" featuring South African singers Big Zulu and Siya Ntuli on Instagram.

 Zulu Romance was released on February 29, 2024.
 The album is an afro-pop record fused with maskandi and isichathamiya elements.
 It is supported by two singles "Qoma", and "Mangibona Wena".

+2026-present: Upcoming album

+Towards the end of January 2026, the duo and Mlindo The Vocalist announced the working on their upcoming collaborative studio album Omkhaya, alongside with Omkhaya Tour which includes two dates; May 2, 2026 at Langa Stadium, Cape Town followed by Carnival City Big Top Arena, Johannesburg on June 6, 2026.